mijndert/blog/src/posts/what-i-got-wrong-about-fast-terminals.md

 ---
-title: What I got wrong about fast terminals
+title: I was wrong about fast terminals
 date: 2026-06-08 15:39:00
 summary: "A reader pushed back on my fast-terminal post, and they were right about more than I'd like.
 On benchmarking shells properly, modern zsh, and the difference between a shell that is fast and one that feels fast."
 tags: